 Any request to inspect records shall be made sufficiently in advance of the date of inspection to allow staff members time to assemble the records and identify any records that may be exempt from disclosure.

-Under Oregon law, RCC must acknowledge receipt of a written request to inspect or receive copies of public records within 5 business days.
+Under Oregon law, RCC must acknowledge receipt of a written request to inspect or receive copies of public records within five business days.
 Public records requests are considered received by RCC when read by the recipient.
 Once acknowledged, RCC will complete its response to the request as soon as practicable and without unreasonable delay.
 “Business day” is defined as “a day other than Saturday, Sunday or a legal holiday and on which at least one paid employee of the public body that received the public records request is scheduled to and does report to work.”
 Further, “business day” does not include any day on which the central administration offices of the College are closed.